theramiyer/blog/content/post/2021/privacy-and-you.md

 You see, businesses are here to make money.
 In the Information Age, data is money.
 Companies use data about you for ad tracking, and that is what the general understanding is.
 But it goes beyond that.
 If you see, companies like Google, Microsoft and Facebook have an eye on companies for acquisition.
 Fitbit is among the most recent ones to come under the wings of Google.
 You may think, well, what could Google possibly gain from this?

 Over time, you may have seen the shift from mere activity tracking to health tracking[^health-track].
 Wait, are they not the same?
 No. A health tracker can track far more: like your blood pressure, mood shifts, stress levels, sleep and even menstrual cycle.
 Activity trackers do none of that.
 They measure how (and how much) you move, and perhaps how your heart responds to the movements.
-In a sense, activity trackers are "dumb"; they give the makers little _data_; the data they give is useful to you because no one other than you can put it in context.
+In a sense, activity trackers are "dumb"; they give the makers little useful data; the data they give is useful to _you_ because no one other than you can put it in context.
 Health trackers add the context as well.

 [^health-track]: Google Buys Fitbit For $2.1 Billion: Here’s What It Means ([Forbes](https://www.forbes.com/sites/davidphelan/2019/11/01/google-buys-fitbit-for-21-billion-heres-what-it-means/?sh=5e6d0240732f))